EmmyVoita/EmmyVoita.github.io/_posts/2025-2-1-Galactic-Heist.markdown

 **Overview**

 The creation of the paper prototype for our game played a role in refining the gameplay mechanics and ensuring that the core elements of the game worked as intended.
-The board game verison represented a single level of our game where multiple players would traverse a map aquiring power-ups with the end goal of working together to defeat the boss.
+The board game version represented a single level of our game where multiple players would traverse a map acquiring power-ups with the end goal of working together to defeat the boss.
 The boss would increase in difficulty as time progressed, challenging players to balance exploration and preparation before the encounter becomes too difficult.

 **How to Play:**
 * Each turn, players get 1 attack and 1 movement action:
     * **Movement:** Roll the dice and move that number of spaces.
-The player can’t move diagonally.
+The player cannot move diagonally.
 If a player lands on an orange space, they can warp to the other orange space, ending their turn.
     * **Attacking:** The player can attack an enemy if the enemy is on an adjacent space.